• Skip to primary navigation

 Volunteering will help others and yourself.

 Being a part of something bigger than oneself is what college is all about.
-Taking part in volunteering will help with that, and in the process meet like-minded individuals.
+Volunteering will help with that and meet like-minded individuals in the process.

 Explore the City in a Group.